claudioBarreira89/flowthentic/README.md

 - Push your changes to your forked repository.
 - Open a pull request to merge your changes into the main branch.

-# Acknowledgements
+## Acknowledgements

 The successful completion of this project was possible thanks to the support of the following individuals and resources:

 - **Flow Team and Community:** Their support and great dev tooling were essential.
 Their commitment to provide an easier environment for developers is greatly appreciated.

-- **Azure and RapidAPI:** The availability of their facial recognition/detection APIs were invaluable given the concept behing this project.
+- **Azure and RapidAPI - PresentID:** The availability of their facial recognition/detection APIs were invaluable given the concept behing this project.
 These services played a crucial role and for that, I am deeply grateful.